aikhe/katha-legacy/README.md

 - [x] Relearn how the routing and auth flows (atleast)
   - focus on the big picture and go to details once a problem occured
-  - So far I already grasp how to full routing works and discover a new flaw once the db is implemented
+  - So far I already grasp how the full routing works and discover a new flaw once the db is implemented
   - Now, siguro I'll go and figure out the auth?? but I think I have a pretty good foundation for this since I fucking suffer building that absolute nonsense, I get the flow and how the file structre works together
 - [x] Will make the idea better since its completely obselete now
   - Reiterate and improve
+- [x] Dockering
+- [x] Cursor fix
+- [x] Bun era
+- [ ] Recall some features and react hooks
 - [ ] Make huge changes to the ui and ux
+- [ ]
+- [ ]

 ---

-### Tech Stack:

-- Next.js
-- Supabase
-- Drizzle
-- Postgres
-- React
-- Typescript
-- Tailwind & Sass
-- Motion & Lenis scroll & React three fiber
-- Shadcn
-- Mailjet

 #### To-Do